SOCIAL E-GAME

 The project comes to an end after six years.
 Your result:

-Environmental points
+Ecological points

 Social points